the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 [level=METRIC, metric_name=confidence, metric_value]
 ```
 Click on 'Assign Metric.'
 Now, we need to name the metric and tell it what the data source is.
-Enter 'USERNAME_confidence' in the box (replace USERNAME as usual).
+Enter 'USERNAME_confidence' in the 'Metric name' box (replace USERNAME as usual).
 Click on 'Show advanced metric settings,' and for Metric Value, click on $metric_value to populate the text box.
 Hit 'Create Filter.'
 Since we're already here, let's go ahead and make another metric filter for the mean intensity.
 You can use this Filter Pattern:
 ```
 [level=METRIC, metric_name=mean_intensity, metric_value]